 A park spokesman said:

 “The award of the new groundwater selenium/arsenic treatment plant to Envirogen is a very welcome and important step for the park.
-After an extensive evaluation of treatment options with Envirogen, management of is very confident that the Envirogen MinX ion exchange system delivers both the best value and best performance technology.
+After an extensive evaluation of treatment options with Envirogen, management is very confident that the Envirogen MinX ion exchange system delivers both the best value and best performance technology.

 “Speed of delivery is crucial, with the design and construction of the facility being underway in Q1, 2024 for completion later this year.
 The award is critically important for us to supply a safe supply of water to residents for years to come.”